 Project amendment framework Name of project Outline the name of the project here.
 Project owner Include the project leads from across all parties.
-Amendment to project initiation document requested Included details of what has deviated and been changed from the PID which has been requested.
+Amendment to project initiation Included details of what has deviated Included details of what has deviated and been changed from the PID which has been requested.
 Impact of this amendment Include a brief explanation of the impact that this will have on the project timelines, logistics as well as financial impact.
 Submitted date Include the date that this form was completed and shared with a member of the project steering committee/ group.